sergiomadd/StardewValleyMods/ChestPreview/README.md

     <summary>DrawInMenuPreview() example:</summary>

     From ItemPipes compatibility (LINK)
     Make sure your method has the same signature as the action.
+    Probably, you will need to adjust:
+    - The sprite position
+    - The stack numbers (tinyDigits) position
+    - The quality star position
     ```c#

     public void drawInPreview(SpriteBatch spriteBatch, Vector2 location, float scaleSize, float transparency, float layerDepth, StackDrawType drawStackNumber, Color color, bool drawShadow)